survivejs/site/drafts/redux-first-router-interview.md

 ### Force Yourself to Become a Better Programmer

-So my advice to new programmers is: skip college lol, get yourself into a jam (or 2 or 3 or more lol) where you have to complete a product, and force yourself to become a better a programmer as the only option you have.
+So my advice to new programmers is: skip college lol, get yourself into a jam (or 2 or 3 or more lol) where you have to complete a product, and ***force*** yourself to become a better a programmer as the only option you [perceive you] have.
 Then after you know a thing or two with conviction, build something only you have the unique insights to build.

 ## Who should I interview next?